Mass surveillance in China: National Citizen Identity Information Centre (NCIIC)

-Biometrics Collection and Entry Exit Administration Law of the People's Republic of China
+Biometrics Collection and Entry and Exit Administration Law of the People's Republic of China

-From 8 February 2021, Chinese embassies started requiring the submission of biometrics including photographs and the fingerprints from all 10 fingers as a pre-requisite for visa applications.
+From February 8, 2021, Chinese embassies started requiring the submission of biometrics including photographs and the fingerprints from all 10 fingers as a pre-requisite for visa applications.

-Since February 2017, the Ministry of Public Security in conjunction with its child agency China Immigration Inspection (CII) have required all foreign nationals entering the People's Republic of China to submit biometric information including an in person facial scan and as well as fingerprints from all 10 fingers as a national security measure.
+Since February 2017, the Ministry of Public Security, in conjunction with its child agency China Immigration Inspection (CII), has required all foreign nationals entering the People's Republic of China to submit biometric information, including an in-person facial scan and as well as fingerprints from all 10 fingers as a national security measure.

-Legislative basis is provided by article 7 of the Entry Exit Administration Law of the People's Republic of China and since implementation, the scheme has already resulted in the cancellation of some covert dual citizenship holders attempting to obtain or renew Chinese passports (Chinese nationality law does not allow for dual citizenship).
+The Legislative basis is provided by Article 7 of the Entry and Exit Administration Law of the People's Republic of China and since implementation, the scheme has already resulted in the cancellation of some covert dual citizenship holders attempting to obtain or renew Chinese passports (Chinese nationality law does not allow for dual citizenship).

-Current biometrics scanning equipment used by China Immigration Inspection is manufactured by Chinese company Max Vision.

 Facial recognition scanners and security checks in subway stations

 Following an attack at the Kunming railway station in Southern China, the Chinese government began mandating security screening prior to entrance at metro and train stations across China.
-In 2021 four subway stations in Guangzhou began in the southern city of Guangzhou began allowing people to use a biometric security gate instead of going through a security check by station staff.
-In 2019, the South China Morning Post reported that Beijing metro would also begin sorting passengers using facial recognition based on information pulled from the social credit system and criminal offending databases.
-Commuters who exhibited anti-social behaviour or had previous bad credit scores would also be penalised under the system.
+In 2021, four subway stations in Guangzhou began in the southern city of Guangzhou began allowing people to use a biometric security gate instead of going through a security check by station staff.
+In 2019, the South China Morning Post reported that the Beijing Subway would also begin sorting passengers using facial recognition based on information pulled from the social credit system and criminal offending databases.
+Commuters who exhibited anti-social behavior or had previous bad credit scores would also be penalized under the system.

+National Anti-Fraud Center App

+In April 2021, it was reported that the citizens were being forced to install an application developed by the National Anti-Fraud Center of the Ministry of Public Security, ostensibly for the purposes of preventing telecommunications fraud and overseas scams.
+Users of the app are required to enter their names and national ID numbers and submit facial scans when registering for the app; causing much controversy over privacy implications and concerns of device-based surveillance and censorship.
+In September, it was reported that public security officials were using the application to track and question individuals who had accessed overseas financial news containing negative coverage of the Chinese economy.